Bridge Mountain Rock Climbing

 |RAIN AND WET ROCK The sandstone in Red Rocks is fragile and is very easily damaged when it is wet.
 MORE INFO >>>|

 This is the peak between Icebox and Pine Creek Canyons.
 The feature named on the topo map is not the highest point, 6761'.
 This makes it one of the highest points in Red Rocks (although not the highest).

 Bridge Mountain is quite prominent from certain locations on the loop road.
-The summit itself is a bald fin of rock somewhat like Half Dome, but it doesn't have one side missing.
+The summit itself is a bald fin of rock somewhat reminiscent of Half Dome.
 From most points on the loop road it is the major domelike summit at the top of Icebox Canyon.

 Reaching Bridge Mountain from Icebox Canyon itself is complicated and rugged, I have not done it.
 A few routes are rumored high up on the Pine Creek side, perhaps adventurous climbers will add these.